Freddie L. Poston

-Freddie Lee Poston (September 16, 1925 – November 18, 2016) was an American lieutenant general who was chief of staff, United States Pacific Command, Camp H. M. Smith, Hawaii.
+Freddie Lee Poston (September 16, 1925 – November 18, 2016) was an American lieutenant general who was chief of staff at United States Pacific Command, Camp H. M. Smith, Hawaii.
 Poston is responsible to the commander in chief Pacific for management of key military staff activities requiring coordinated Air Force, Navy, Army and Marine Corps operations throughout the Pacific Command.
 The Pacific Command is the United States' largest unified command, encompassing some 100 million square miles from the West Coast of the Americas to the east coast of Africa and from the arctic to the Antarctic.

 Poston was born in 1925, in Jacksonville, Florida.
 He graduated from the Air Command and Staff College at Maxwell Air Force Base, Alabama, in 1962 and the National War College, Fort Lesley J. McNair, Washington, D.C., in 1970.

 His military service began in February 1943 when he enlisted in the U.S. Army Air Forces as an aviation cadet.
 He received his pilot wings and commission as a second lieutenant in March 1945.
 He then attended combat crew fighter and gunnery training at Victoria, Texas, until his release from active duty in October 1945.

 He was recalled to active duty in October 1950, and in March 1951 was sent to Korea where he flew 100 combat missions with the 8th Fighter-Bomber Wing.

 He joined the 31st Fighter Wing at Turner Air Force Base, Georgia, in 1952 and served as a pilot and squadron operations officer.
 During that tour of duty he participated in two overseas deployments that pioneered the use of in-flight refueling by tanker aircraft to facilitate long-range jet fighter movements.

-In August 1958 Poston went to Germany where he served in the Directorate of Flight Safety at Headquarters U.S. Air Forces in Europe and later at Headquarters Seventeenth Air Force at Ramstein Air Base as director of flight safety.
+In August 1958, Poston went to Germany where he served in the Directorate of Flight Safety at Headquarters U.S. Air Forces in Europe and later at Headquarters Seventeenth Air Force at Ramstein Air Base as director of flight safety.
 He returned to the United States in September 1961 to attend the Air Command and Staff College.
-From there he was assigned to Headquarters Tactical Air Command at Langley Air Force Base, Va., as a staff officer in the Directorate of Operations.
+From there, he was assigned to Headquarters Tactical Air Command at Langley Air Force Base, Va., as a staff officer in the Directorate of Operations.

 In July 1965 Poston returned to the 31st Fighter Wing which had moved to Homestead Air Force Base, Fla.
 His duty assignment was commander of the 309th Tactical Fighter Squadron and, in that capacity, he went with the wing to Tuy Hoa Air Base, Republic of Vietnam, in December 1966.
 During his year there he flew 225 combat missions in F-100 fighters.